Indonesia flag

-Postal codes for Mugi range from 99571 to 99706 in Papua, Yahukimo, Indonesia.
-The table below lists ZIP codes and postcodes for places within Mugi.
+Postal Codes (Kode pos) for Mugi range from 99571 to 99706 in Yahukimo, Papua, Indonesia.
+To find exact Postal Codes and postcodes within Mugi, choose from the districts below.

 Postal Codes for Places in Mugi